searchkit/searchkit/packages/searchkit-docs/docs/components/navigation/pagination.md

 - `listComponent` *(React Component)*: Used to change the rendering.

 ## PaginationSelect
-If you would like a more compact rendering, you can use Searchkit's `PaginationSelect component instead`
+If you would like a more compact rendering, you can use Searchkit's `PaginationSelect` component instead.

 ```jsx
 <PaginationSelect/>